Chinese idioms A to D

 To play a lute to a cow

 Wasting your time on pointless efforts.
 The 'lute' in this case is the qin, a traditional musical instrument.
 To address an inappropriate and unappreciative audience.
-A story from the Han dynasty when Mouzi Lihuolun, a Confucian scholar, who failed to describe Buddhist teaching because his audience had no basic understanding of it
+A story from the Han dynasty when Mouzi Lihuolun, a Confucian scholar, tried to describe Buddhist teaching to an audience but failed because his audience had no basic understanding of the concepts.

 Suiting the right medicine for an illness